How to Import Google Photos to Amazon Photos

-Sign Up and Configure Prime Photos
+1. Sign Up and Configure Amazon Photos

-Once you’ve set up your Family Vault (not required, but definitely recommended), consider turning the Add Uploads to Family Vault option on.
+Once you’ve set up your Family Vault (not required, but recommended), consider turning on the “Add Uploads to Family Vault” option.

-Upload to Amazon Drive
+3. Upload Images to Amazon Drive on Windows or Mac

 The Final Steps

-The same thing goes for iPhones with AirDrop, even if Google Photos gave you the option, you could only send a few at a time.
+The same thing goes for iPhones with AirDrop.
+Even if Google Photos gave you the option, you could only send a few at a time.